The most important training tools for teaching dog owners are:

 9) Simplicity of Verbal Commands (Cues).
 No sentences.
 Make it short and sweet.
 Because dogs don't speak English, the more you talk, the less the dog will do, and the longer it will take you to be able to praise your dog.

-10) Don't tell a dog "NO" when it is doing something inappropriate ("No" is an everyday word).
+10) Don't tell a dog "NO" when it is doing something inappropriate or unacceptable ("No" is an everyday word).
 Say "Eh-Eh"--short and simple, then repeat what you want the dog to do.

 11) The correct physical training tools for YOUR dog!
 Every dog will train a bit different and may use many different tools, so be flexible.